nsidc/dataset-search-services/DEVELOPMENT.md

 the OpenSearch description documents and to verify parameters in search requests.

-Complimenting the definition is a search implementation.
+Complementing the definition is a search implementation.
 Implementations must provide an execute method which accepts a hash of valid search term.
 Execute methods must return an open search response builder.